Scaling Qubit Readout with Hardware Efficient Machine Learning Architectures: Introduction

-The contributions of our paper are summarized below: \begin{itemize} \item We propose \ours, a discriminator architecture that has high readout accuracy at minimal hardware cost. \ours~achieves high readout accuracy by using matched filters to discriminate the readout signal and detect qubit-state-relaxations that occur during readout. \item We propose a simple, semi-supervised method to label training data for relaxation matched filters. \item We propose a method to reduce the readout duration for all or some qubits for application-specific requirements without incurring the cost of additional training. \end{itemize}
+The contributions of this paper are summarized below: \begin{itemize} \item We propose \ours, a discriminator architecture that has high readout accuracy at minimal hardware cost by using matched filters to discriminate the readout signal and detect qubit-state-relaxations that occur during readout. \item We propose a simple, semi-supervised method to label training data for relaxation matched filters. \item We propose a method to reduce the readout duration for all or some qubits for application-specific requirements without incurring the cost of additional training. \end{itemize}